rickithadi/bigduckmusic.com/src/pages/features/2020-09-30-how-deliciious-is-bread.md

 ##### 100%.
 I think strengthening that identity as you grow older could be a really endearing thing about Deliciious.
 But before we dive deeper into the present and the future, let's focus on the past for a second.
 When was the first time you released something?

  In 2016.
 I basically used Audacity at the time.
-The software isn’t even that good but i was probably 15 or 16 at the time and didn't know any better.
+The software isn’t even that good but I was probably 15 or 16 at the time and didn't know any better.
 That's literally how I wrote my first ever song, *[Real Money, Real Talk](https://youtu.be/mwX361WSVpU)*, which I used to start my set with at the Big Duck MHC show last year.
 At the time, there was a particular sound I was going for, and Jaz from The Music Parlour really understood that.
 I really wanted to try my hand at metal rap in the vein of guys like Scarlxrd, so I also worked with Jaye (Funk), who also helped me on *Mental Illness* - an album that I’ve since deleted.

 ##### Why did you delete it?